martgil/webext-docs/cloudFile.rst

 .. api-section-annotation-hack::

 Information about an already uploaded cloud file, which is related to a new upload.
-For example if the content of a cloud attachment is updated, if a repeatedly used cloud attachment is renamed (and therefore should be re-uploaded to not invalidate existing links) or if the provider has its manifest property ``reuse_uploads`` set to :value:`false`.
+For example if the content of a cloud attachment is updated, if a repeatedly used cloud attachment is renamed (and therefore should be re-uploaded to not invalidate existing links) or if the provider has its manifest property :value:`reuse_uploads` set to :value:`false`.

 .. api-header::
    :label: object